As written by Anna from Expert World Travel & the Chasing the Donkey team.

 Are you planning to visit Sarajevo?
 It’s a charming city, and it may even rival many of its neighbors, such as Croatia!

-But there’s no reason to spend all your time in Bosnia and Herzegovina just in its capital city.
+But there’s no reason to spend all your time in Bosnia and Herzegovina, just Sarajevo’s city center.
 And with this guide to the best day trips from Sarajevo, you definitely won’t have to!

 From captivating lakes to what locals call the oldest human-made pyramids globally, this small Balkan country has much to offer the adventurous explorer.